 Below is a summary of the number of students by cohort assigned to each zone.

 |Sites||Class of 2018||Class of 2019||Class of 2020||Class of 2021||Class of 2022||Class of 2023|

 While specific rotations cannot be guaranteed, each student pharmacist is able to preference their desired rotation schedule.
 The majority of rotations assigned have been preferenced by the student pharmacist.
 The Office of Experiential Services fully supports student success, and strives to ensure all APPE rotations provide the necessary foundation for the student pharmacists’ desired career path.
 It is our goal to make sure student pharmacists are satisfied with their schedule while also meeting programmatic requirements and the placement needs of our valued practice sites within the established geographical location network.

-Student pharmacists will be required to complete a minimum of 1440 APPE hours of non-paid experience which includes a total of six 6-week rotations with an option to complete a seventh rotation if the student pharmacist desires to do so.
+Student pharmacists will be required to complete a minimum of 1,680 APPE hours of non-paid experience which includes a total of 7, 6-week rotations.
 APPE rotation requirements consist of the following: